nolimitmaks/think_in_java/README.md

 # think_in_java

-# Exercises & tasks from a book
+# my solutions to exercises & tasks from a book
 # Bruce Eckel - Thinking in Java, 4th Edition